sbrn3/group-holiday-split/README.md

 ### Picking a value
 If you bid too high you will pay too much for that room.
 If you bid too low you will not get the room.
 The amount that you should bid should determine how much you value the features of that room.
-For example it may be really important to you that you get a nice bed but for another person it is more important to get a nice view.
-So you would each bid more on different rooms.
+Remember everyone probably has different priorities.
+Some people may prefer having nice views, having an en suite, bigger bed.
+Therefore you can price each of those things based on how important it is to you.

 ### Sharing a room with a friend
 If you want to share a room with a friend then you have to bid more on the room you want to share.
 Hopefully you will win that auction and both be assigned to that room.
+In this case you may wish to collude and enter the same price bid.
+Therefore if you win you both win, and if you lose you both lose.
+So not just one person gets the room.

 ### Staying fewer than the maximum nights
 If you are not there for all the nights you will be disadvantaged because you are paying less by not staying.
 Because